mosip/documentation/docs/architecture/tuvali.md

 The failure frame will be sent from Central repeatedly until Transfer report summary is successful.
 If during the process, Central reached the maximum allowed failure frame retry limit, the tranfer is halted, devices will be disconnected and an error is generated (Please refer to API documentation on how this error can be read).

+> - Gzip is the Compression algorithm used with default compression level
+> - Each chunk have 2 bytes of CRC-16/Kermit added.
+Parameters for the same are: width=16 poly=0x1021 init=0x0000 refin=true refout=true xorout=0x0000 check=0x2189 residue=0x0000 name="CRC-16/KERMIT"

 ### 3. Connection closure
 #### Disconnect initiated by Peripheral:
 - On a sucessful data transfer